Core Model

 When costs rise faster than outcomes, full repayment burdens are hard to compare, and servicing and relief systems are hard to navigate, the mobility promise starts turning into a debt trap.

-What good looks like: clearer ROI, safer defaults, lower-cost pathways, and servicing and relief systems borrowers can actually use before errors or bad advice harden into long-tail damage.
+What good looks like: clearer ROI, safer defaults, lower-cost pathways, and servicing and relief systems borrowers can use before errors or bad advice harden into long-tail damage.

 Transportation